Skip to Content

 We are kicking off summer with some healthy treats, but you know after a week or two, we’re all craving something sweet.
 A fun summer dessert to add to your “must try” list is making your own ice cream.
 Try some new flavors!

 We all love donuts, but they can get expensive, so why not make them at home?
-Here are some great donut recipes that your kids will enjoy making and eating.
+This is a great donut recipe that your kids will enjoy making and eating.
 They’re inexpensive to make and you can customize them with different toppings (chocolate chips, sprinkles).
 You’ll be able to get creative while satisfying those sweet cravings!

 Kids are always asking for a drink, and of course they want fun drinks, not just water.
 How about some Lemonade?
 Yum!
 It’s the perfect way to cool off on a warm summer day and easy to make a big batch of when friends are over.